California governor signs climate policy extension into law

 Republicans were largely united in opposing the legislation, saying it placed unfair burdens on consumers and employers, especially on top of a 12-cents-a-gallon gasoline tax hike passed by state lawmakers earlier this year.

-Reporting by Dan Whitcomb; Editing by Ben Klayman and Peter Cooney
+Reporting by Dan Whitcomb; Editing by Ben Klayman and Tom Brown